Page 1 of 2

 The whole presentation is more modest than I would’ve expected from Yamaku, but, thinking about it, this would surely beat performing on the stage in the gym.
 The smaller room would allow better control of the lights, provide better acoustics, and… I don’t know, make the performance more… personal?
 A handful of girls, none of whom I recognize, are arranging costumes (pieces of costumes?) on top of some desks they’ve placed in a circle, beside an assembly line of sewing machines.
 I wonder where the rest of the members could be when I remember that the bell hasn't rung yet, and, as if spurred on by my thoughts, it suddenly does.

 “This is the room,” Molly speaks up, startling me.
-“The theater club helps most of the other clubs with their costumes in exchange for help with our banners and set design during our performances, so we’re working on that until the festival.
+“The theater club helps some of the other clubs with their costumes in exchange for help with our banners and set design during our performances, so we’re working on that until the festival.
 We’ll be back to usual rehearsals on Monday.”

 “Oh, I-”